 But we’ve all been there.
 You have seen your sentences for so many times, that you’re not really reading anymore.
 More like reciting from memory while scanning the text.
 Which makes noticing mistakes nearly impossible.

 So, get someone to read your stuff.
 Not a sister, or a spouse.
 A professional.
-We’ve also covered the different ways of editing your book on a budget.

 Location and timing can be key to your publishing success.
 You’ve probably spend 100+ hours writing your book.
 Are you willing to let fate decide if you are going to be successful?